iaanimashaun/autocdr/README.md

 # AUTOCDR

-### WORK IN PROGRESS!!!!!!!!

 This provides detailed insights into the **Autocdr App**.
 Built using Flask, a Python web framework, the app incorporates various functions to process and analyze retinal images.
-The app is hosted on a GPU-enabled Docker container orchestrated by Kubernetes for optimized performance.
-[Demo Link](http://cdr.dev.eazyvitals.com/)
+The app is hosted on a GPU-enabled Docker container orchestrated by Kubernetes for optimized performance. <!-- [Demo Link](http://cdr.dev.eazyvitals.com/) - Link is down -->

 ## Table of Contents